DataFire/Integrations/integrations/generated/mashape_geodb/README.md

 #### Input
 * input `object`
+  * namePrefix `string`: Only countries whose names start with this prefix
   * currencyCode `string`: Only countries supporting this currency
   * limit `integer`: The maximum number of results to retrieve
   * offset `integer`: The zero-ary offset index into the results